nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

 To me at least, looking at the point shift gives me a better feel for how dramatically (or not) the game has changed.
-I can be convinced you could look at it both ways (Win % Increase is more dramatic, point shift is more modest) but as a fan watching your team sink into a 20 point hole, I don't think the data is telling you to say "20 points, that's nothing anymore".
+I can be convinced you could look at it both ways (Win % Increase is more dramatic, point shift is more modest), but as a fan watching your team sink into a 20 point hole, I don't think the data is telling you to say "20 points, that's nothing anymore".